 Our sourcing highlights producers from lesser-known areas that are breaking from traditional profiles, creating fruit-driven naturals, special preparation lots, and distinct fermented coffees.

 Brazilian coffee is known for its versatility and broad flavour spectrum.
 Classic Brazilian profiles are chocolatey, nutty, and low in acidity, offering smooth, balanced cups ideal for espresso blends.
-Increasingly, however, specialty Brazilian coffees show fruit-forward, expressive, and complex characteristics—especially from natural and fermented lots.
+Increasingly, however, specialty Brazilian coffees show fruit-forward, expressive, and complex characteristics, especially from natural and fermented lots.

 Impact and Collaboration

-Our partnerships prioritise long-term collaboration with small and medium producers, supporting a wide range of high-scoring and more approachable natural coffees, while helping producers consistently improve quality and scale production.
+Josh Coleman our green buyer explains "Our partnerships prioritise long-term collaboration with small and medium producers, supporting a wide range of high-scoring and more approachable natural coffees" and he adds "at the same time we are helping producers consistently improve quality and scale production."

 Selective picking, although more costly, can create opportunities for a clearly differentiated product and good premiums when paired with clear commitments and good planning.
 This ensures quality without compromising livelihoods.